Welcome back to another installment of the Lady Bay Remedial Massage newsletter!

 This month I wish to discuss a topic close to my heart = Massage Qualifications.

 Confusion can often arise in the area of massage qualifications.
-Qualifications are something I endeavour to educate all my clients about but alarmingly due to the massage industry being unregulated ANYONE (with zero formal qualifications) can open a massage business.
+Qualifications are something I endeavor to educate all my clients about but alarmingly due to the massage industry being unregulated ANYONE (with zero formal qualifications) can open a massage business.

 As such it is vitally important to be aware of what you should expect to receive from the varying qualifications available.